 Sharing is caring!

-Mother’s Day is a special holiday where we show love and thanks to the amazing mothers and mother figures in our lives.
+Mother’s Day is a memorable holiday where we show love and thanks to the amazing mothers and mother figures in our lives.
 But do you know how it all began?

 How Mother’s Day Got Started

-Mother’s Day started because of a woman named Anna Jarvis.
-In 1908, she wanted to honor her own mother, who had spent her life caring for others and working for good causes.
-Anna thought all mothers deserved a special day to be celebrated.
-She worked very hard to make it happen, and in 1914, the President of the United States made Mother’s Day an official holiday!
+Mother’s Day began thanks to a woman named Anna Jarvis.
+In 1908, she wanted to honor her own mom, who spent her life helping others and supporting important causes.
+Anna believed all caregivers who nurture and raise children deserved a special day to be celebrated.
+She worked very hard to make this idea a reality, and in 1914, the President of the United States officially recognized the holiday.

-Today, we celebrate Mother’s Day by giving cards, flowers, hugs, and doing kind things to show how much we care.
+Today, we celebrate by giving cards, flowers, hugs, and doing kind things to show our love and appreciation.

 Mother’s Day is celebrated in many different ways all over the world!

-United States and Canada: People give flowers, cards, and small gifts to their moms.
-Families often have a nice meal together.
+In the United States and Canada, people often give flowers, cards, and small gifts to their mothers.
+Families frequently have a nice meal together.

 United Kingdom: It’s called Mothering Sunday and is celebrated in March.
 Children give flowers and homemade cards, and sometimes they bake a special cake called a Simnel cake!

 Mexico: Mother’s Day is a big party!
-Families often gather for music, singing, and delicious food to honor their moms.
+Families often gather to enjoy music, singing, and delicious food in celebration of their mothers.

 Japan: In Japan, children give their mothers red carnations, which symbolize love and respect.

-Ethiopia: Mother’s Day is part of a big family festival called Antrosht, with singing, dancing, and sharing special meals.
+Ethiopia: Mother’s Day is part of a large family festival called Antrosht, which includes singing, dancing, and sharing special meals.

 Australia: Like in the U.S., people give flowers (especially chrysanthemums) and spend time showing appreciation for their mothers.